 The MSc programme aims to educate future Engineers in the field of Fluid Mechanics with a wide range of applications in offshore, coastal and the built environments.
 The course is designed to provide students with a solid technical basis in fluid mechanics through a coherent, coordinated and balanced degree programme, integrating core engineering science and recent research findings with practical application and design experience.

 Full or part time study options

-The full-time programme is taken over 12 months, with a single entry point per year at the beginning of October, part-time is available on a Term Release part-time basis only.
+There is one single entry point per year at the beginning of October.
+The full-time programme is taken over 12 months with part-time available on a Term Release part-time basis only.

 Please note that part-time study is not available to applicants requiring Tier 4 Visas.